This project was chipped away at slowly

 amidst each new challenge's aftermath.

-Sometimes it’s other character's stories that help
+Sometimes it’s other characters' stories that help

 us understand ourselves, even when it’s fiction.

-inspires us and ignites our own conviction.
+inspire us and ignites our own conviction.

 Often our best ideas arrive in disguise simply